mixedpplparty/juicer-monorepo/README.md

 # juicer-monorepo

 ## if /dashboard, /api, /backend doesn't work
-Please, PLEASE make sure not to forget the trailing slash e.g. `https:/your-domain/dashboard/`
+Make sure not to forget the trailing slash: e.g. `https:/your-domain/dashboard/`

 ## to send non-secure(non-HTTPS/TLS) requests from FE side